bvarHyperopt#

 ctl (struct) –

 bvarControlstructure with initial hyperparameter values.
-The optimization mode is determined by which lambda values are nonzero:lambda6 = 0, lambda7 = 0: optimize lambda1 only
+When provided, struct values are used and keywords are ignored.
+The optimization mode is determined by which tightness values are nonzero:soc_tightness = 0, sur_tightness = 0: optimize overall_tightness only

 - Returns: